Spire-Recovery-Solutions/TelnyxSharp/README.md

 {
     From = "+1234567890",
     To = new List<string> { "+0987654321" },
-    Text = "Hello from Telnyx.NET!"
+    Text = "Hello from TelnyxSharp!"
 };

 // Send the message